igalbakal/idp-gen-x-ai-skills/01-VISION.md

 Platform teams, meanwhile, face endless requests for custom workflows, organizational context, and specialized tooling that can't be adequately served by generic infrastructure abstractions alone.

-### This Isn't a Tooling Problem—It's a Knowledge Transfer Problem
+### This Isn't a Tooling Problem-It's a Knowledge Transfer Problem

 Traditional Internal Developer Platforms (IDPs) excel at infrastructure automation and self-service provisioning.
 They've successfully:
 - Abstracted Kubernetes complexity